 CAPSULES MADE WITH RECYCLED CONTENT

 In 2015, we piloted a scheme using recycled Nespresso capsules to make new Nespresso capsules.
 However, to create a more practical and scalable solution, we have redesigned our capsules to use less material and accept a wider range of aluminium alloys – leading to the 2020 roll-out of the first ever coffee capsules made using 80% recycled aluminium.
-By the end of 2021, we aim to have the full Original Line and Vertuo ranges of capsules made using recycled aluminium.
+We’re evening making new capsules using recycled aluminium.
+Our Original capsules are made using 80% recycled content and by the end of 2022, we aim to have the full Original Line and Vertuo ranges of capsules made using 80% recycled aluminium.

 RAISING AWARENESS OF ALUMINIUM’S POTENTIAL

 The potential aluminium offers beyond its ‘first life’ is perhaps poorly understood and we recognise the part we must play in addressing this.
-Since 2016, we have been running various global awareness campaigns to address this.
-The Second Life campaign is one such example, showcasing used Nespresso capsules reborn as desirable lifestyle products such as the Caran d’Ache 849 ballpoint pen, the Victorinox Swiss army knife and RE:CYCLE – a sleek, urban bicycle co-produced with Velosophy.
+Since 2016, we have been running various global awareness campaigns to do just this.
+Our Second Life campaign is one such example, showcasing used Nespresso capsules reborn as desirable lifestyle products such as the Caran d’Ache 849 ballpoint pen, the Victorinox Swiss army knife and RE:CYCLE – a sleek, urban bicycle co-produced with Velosophy.

 CONTINUING THE JOURNEY